Advanced C# compiler options

 The Utf8Output option displays compiler output using UTF-8 encoding.

-In some international configurations, compiler output cannot correctly be displayed in the console.
+In some international configurations, compiler output can't correctly be displayed in the console.
 Use Utf8Output and redirect compiler output to a file.

 The FileAlignment option lets you specify the size of sections in your output file.
 Valid values are 512, 1024, 2048, 4096, and 8192.
 These values are in bytes.

 You set the FileAlignment option from the Advanced page of the Build properties for your project in Visual Studio.
 Each section is aligned on a boundary that is a multiple of the FileAlignment value.
 There's no fixed default.
 If FileAlignment isn't specified, the common language runtime picks a default at compile time.
 By specifying the section size, you affect the size of the output file.
 Modifying section size may be useful for programs that run on smaller devices.
 Use DUMPBIN to see information about sections in your output file.

 Instructs the compiler to output line and column of the end location of each error.

 By default, the compiler writes the starting location in source for all errors and warnings.
 When this option is set to true, the compiler writes both the starting and end location for each error and warning.